 Payment is issued after a test taker submits proof of payment to the VA.

-There is no limit to the number of attempts for which a person will be reimbursed, as long as he or she is requesting reimbursement for an exam he or she has not yet taken and passed.
+There is no limit to the number of attempts for which a candidate will be reimbursed, as long as the candidate is requesting reimbursement for an exam the candidate has paid for.

 Eligible individuals do not need to pass an exam in order to be reimbursed for that exam.